anna-pa-m/adabmDCA/docs/documentation.md

 ### Available maximum entropy models

 `adabmDCA` gives the possibility of fitting a partial set of observables associated with the `-` symbols.
+WIP

 ### Regularizations

 By default, the Boltzmann machine learning does not assume any regularization of the learned parameters.
 Still, it is possible to add an L1 or L2 regularizations, of strength `lambda`, using the flags `-g lambda` or `-r lambda` respectively.

 ### Pruning the couplings

+In `adabmDCA` it is possible to run several procedures to prune the couplings of the fully connected Potts model up to a desired sparsity, specified using `-x value`.
+At convergence of the fully connected model, or alternatively every X iteration (use `-X value` here), `adabmDCA` computes a score associated with each non-zero coupling and prune the 1% of these parameters showing the lowest scores.
+There are three choices for the score:
+  - the empirical frequency `s_MSA(i,j,a,b)`associated with `J(i,j,a,b)` (`-U` flag)
+  - the absolute value of the coupling `J(i,j,a,b)` (use `-V` flag)
+  - the symmetric Kullbak-Leibler distance between the models with or without a coupling.

+The recommended procedure is the last one which corresponds to an information-based and component-wise pruning, achievable using the `-W` flag.
+A block-wise pruning can be set using `-B` (not yet implemented).
+For more details about the procedure and the performances of the pruned models, see [arXiv](https://arxiv.org/abs/2011.11259).

 #### Remove gauge invariance